Bokola/pbwrangler/README.md

 coverage](https://codecov.io/gh/Bokola/pbwrangler/branch/main/graph/badge.svg)](https://app.codecov.io/gh/Bokola/pbwrangler?branch=main)
 <!-- badges: end -->

-The goal of pbwrangler is to curate sweet/potato date for analysis and archiving to breedbase.
+The goal of pbwrangler is to curate sweet/potato breeding date for analysis and archiving to breedbase.
+It was developed to help document functions used to read, wrangle and write data on a daily.

 ## Installation